 To get down to work, you’ll need Jira Administrator permissions.
 From the menu, go to “Settings,” select “Issues,” then “Workflows” and then “Add Workflow” in the top right.
 You’re now ready to name your new workflow and to start mapping it out.

-The tool allows you to edit the layout of your workflow and the progress path of statuses and transitions.
+This workflow designer tool allows you to edit the layout of your workflow and the progress path of statuses and transitions.

 There are various entities to consider when creating a Jira workflow.
 They include: